devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 weight = 7
 +++

-In this part of the workshop you'll experience how modern software development using the OpenShift tooling can be done in a fast, iterative way. **Inner loop** here means `this is the way`, sorry, process, for a developer to try out new things and quickly change and test her/his code.
+In this part of the workshop you'll experience how modern software development using the OpenShift tooling can be done in a fast, iterative way. **Inner loop** here means `this is the way`, sorry, process, for a developer to try out new things and quickly change and test her/his code on OpenShift without having to build new images all the time or being a Kubernetes expert.

 As an example you'll create a new Quarkus application.
 You don't need to have prior experience programming in Java as this will be kept really simple.

 - Bring up your CodeReady Workspace in your browser.
 - In CRW open Terminal
-  - In **My Workspace** to the right click **New Terminal**
+  - In **My Workspace** (cube icon) to the right click **New Terminal**
-- Copy the login command from your OpenShift cluster, and use it to log in `oc` in the CRW terminal.
+- Copy the oc login command from your OpenShift cluster (tope right > Username > Copy login command), and use it to log in `oc` in the CRW terminal.
 - Create a new project `deepspace-dev`
 ```
 ./oc new-project deepspace-dev